anshu0810/anshu0810.github.io/README.md

  * It will open your github destop application and then you can choose the path for your repository and clone it.
  * Well Done!
 Now you can make changes to your resume here and later update them online.
 7. Finally, you want your Website to look more appealing and presentable.

+## Acknowlegments
+I would like to thank my group members **Evan Marshall, Seunghwan Youn and Tehillah Kangamba** for their contributions in helping me making this Website and this document.

+## FAQS
+1. Why is Markdown better than Microsoft Word ?
+ * Answer
+2. Why I cannot see changes to my website after working on it offline ?
+ * Answer